Mae Muller

-Early life

-Muller was raised in a Jewish family in Kentish Town, London to parents Matt Muller and Nicola Jackson who separated when she was six.
-She has an older full-brother, Sam, and three younger brothers from her parents' subsequent relationships.
-Her grandfather is a child Holocaust survivor who managed to escape to Britain from Germany at age 12, and later moved to Wales.

-Muller began writing her own music at the age of eight.
-Although her parents sought boarding at Kimbolton School in Cambridgeshire, she eventually attended Fine Arts College in Belsize Park, north London.
-In 2007, as a child, Muller appeared in the music video for "Grace Kelly" by Mika.

 Career

+1997–2007: Early life and career beginnings

+Muller was born in Kentish Town, London, and was raised by parents Matt Muller and Nicola Jackson, who separated when she was six.
+Her aunt is the music video director Sophie Muller.
+Muller is Jewish and has stated that her grandfather fled from Nazi Germany to the UK when he was 12 years old.

+Muller first began writing her own music at the age of eight and attended Fine Arts College in Belsize Park, north London.
+In 2007, as a child, she appeared in the music video - directed by her aunt, Sophie - for "Grace Kelly" by Mika.

+2017–2022: EP's, Chapter 1 and collaborations

 While working at American Apparel and in a pub in Kentish Town, Muller began publicly performing.
 Muller asked a friend who knew how to use Logic to produce a few demos in exchange for a bottle of wine.
-She uploaded them to SoundCloud in 2017, and after sharing a video of her singing onto Instagram, Muller was discovered and signed by her manager.
-Her debut extended play, After Hours, was released in February 2018, and After Hours was followed by the release of her second EP, Frankly, in September 2018.
-Muller signed to Capitol Records UK in the same year.
+She uploaded them to SoundCloud in 2017, and after sharing a video of her singing on Instagram, Muller was discovered and signed by her manager.
+Her debut extended play, After Hours, was released in February 2018, and was followed by the release of her second EP, Frankly, in September 2018.
+Muller signed to Capitol Records UK in the same year, However, she has since left her label in February 2024.

-On 5 April 2019, Muller released her debut studio album, Chapter 1.
+On 5 April 2019, Muller released her debut compilation album, Chapter 1.
 She then supported Little Mix on their 2019 LM5: The Tour.
 Following the tour, she released a single titled "Therapist", which she had performed on the tour.
 Alongside the release of "Therapist", Muller also announced her first national tour, visiting five cities across the United Kingdom.
 In September 2020, she announced that her third EP would be released on 6 November 2020.
 The EP, titled No One Else, Not Even You, was supported by a headline tour across the United Kingdom and Europe.

 In 2021, Muller appeared as guest vocalist on "When You're Out" with Billen Ted.
 She then joined the Swedish artist collective Neiked and the American rapper Polo G on the single "Better Days", a song which was a new entry at number 57 on the Billboard Hot 100 chart of 30 October, later peaking at number 23.
 "Better Days" scored a Top 10 US Pop Airplay and also charted on the UK Singles Chart, reaching a peak position of number 32.